typekit/webfontloader/README.md

 ### Custom

 To load fonts from any external stylesheet, use the `custom` module.
-Here you'll need to specify both the url of the stylesheet as well as the font families it provides.
+Here you'll need to specify the font family names you're trying to load, and optionally the url of the stylesheet that provides the `@font-face` declarations for those fonts.

 You can specify a specific font variation or set of variations to load and watch by appending the variations separated by commas to the family name separated by